How to tie compensation to performance reviews: Part I

 Should we link performance reviews to compensation?

 If you truly want to stretch your people and IMPROVED performance is your end goal, you need to incorporate regular development-focused reviews into your overall Performance Management strategy.
 These development focussed reviews should be solely based on robust and honest feedback that is NOT directly linked to compensation outcomes.

 This is important when it comes to using a methodology like OKRs.
 Linking OKRs to compensation often leads to goals that have no stretch or ambition.
 Which is the whole point of using them, to begin with?

 Of course, many companies still need to link performance with compensation (and certainly, this will also drive behavior).
 My advice here is this, when linking your evaluations with compensation don’t limit your variables to KPIs.
 You must also reward the right behaviors based on true indicators of success.
-The best example of this is that in order to achieve

 At 7Geese we are big believers in starting with defining what “success” actually means.
 Within any given company, role, or time, building your process around this as your starting point and rewarding the associated behaviors that go with it.